 MICHELLE: Y’know, I have never actually seen Evangelion (aside from the first couple of episodes), nor have I read any of the manga.
 Possibly this is a serious oversight in need of correction.

-MELINDA: I’m a fan of the anime, but I never got very far with the manga adaptation.
+MJ: I’m a fan of the anime, but I never got very far with the manga adaptation.
 Sean’s review has me feeling rather curious, however.

 SEAN: What are you spicing up your Boxing Day with?